Uganda: the Pearl of Africa

 Situated on the Equator, on the shores of Lake Victoria lies Uganda; one of the most ecologically diverse and fertile countries in Africa.
 Here you can trek the mighty mountain gorillas in Bwindi Impenetrable Forest, enjoy a safari by road or boat on the Kazinga Channel, raft down Grade 5 white water rapids at Jinja, or follow chimpanzees on foot in Kibale Forest and marvel at the vast array of birdlife and unforgettable scenery of Uganda’s remote forests and parks.

-Land-locked Uganda is bordered by Tanzania, Rwanda, Democratic Republic of Congo, Sudan and Kenya.
-This small country packs a mighty punch with a bird checklist of over 1,000 species, an array of butterflies, over 160 different plant species, 120 different types of mammal and the highest primate density in the world.
+This land-locked country is bordered by Tanzania, Rwanda, Democratic Republic of Congo, Sudan and Kenya.
+It packs a mighty punch with a bird checklist of over 1,000 species, an array of butterflies, over 160 different plant species, 120 different types of mammal and the highest primate density in the world.
 Chimpanzees make up one of 13 primate species including, Black & White colobus, baboons, Red Tailed monkey and the Grey Cheeked mangabey as well as the famous Golden Monkeys which can be seen in Mgahinga National Park.

 Recommended Uganda itineraries